hashicorp/terraform-aws-consul/modules/install-consul/README.md

 * `user USER`: The install dirs will be owned by user USER.
 Optional.
 * `ca-file-path PATH`: Path to a PEM-encoded certificate authority used to encrypt and verify authenticity of client and server connections.
 Optional.
 * `cert-file-path PATH`: Path to a PEM-encoded certificate, which will be provided to clients or servers to verify the agent's authenticity.
 Optional.
 * `key-file-path PATH`: Path to a PEM-encoded private key, used with the certificate to verify the agent's authenticity.
+Optional.

 Example: